A notion of entropy on the roots of polynomials: Abstract

 \section{Abstract}

-We prove a simple though nontrivial inequality involving a real-rooted polynomial, its successive derivatives and their discriminants.
+We introduce a canonical notion of entropy for polynomials analogue to that of random variables in probability.
+We prove that entropy increases smoothly with respect to finite free addition (see \cite{MSSffp}).
 In particular we get the new inequality : $ \Dis(p-tp')>\Dis(p) $ for a polynomial $p$, its derivative $p'$ and t any non zero real.
-We also formulate a well-motivated conjecture generalizing our main result.